smxlong/HomeLabs/lab003/README.md

 You should see the screen refresh and you'll be looking at this file again, this time, with your signature on the bottom!

+> HINT: Now that you know how to edit a file, you can edit the main
+> [README.md](../README.md) file to mark off which labs you've completed,
+> and keep track of your total points earned!